-Mr. Bellis: The tree line there-
+Mr. Bellis: The tree line there-it's hard to see . . .

 Ms. Lukasik: Yes, that's just under a hundred feet.

 Mr. Ruffolo and Ms. Lukasik then reviewed the locations of the woods, the proposed solar panels, their property line, and Redfield Drive on the drawing which was displayed on the video screen.